nicoschuele/railsbricks/README.md

 In order to use RailsBricks, you need the following:

 - A nix-based OS.
 That can be any flavour of Linux or Mac OS X. **currently, RailsBricks doesn't run on Windows**.
 If you are a Microsoft Windows-based Rails developer, have a look at [Nitrous.IO](http://www.nitrous.io)
+- Ruby 2.0.0 (this will change soon as the next version of RailsBricks will let you choose which version of Ruby)
 - some knowledge of Rails (!)

 ## Install